 |Pricier model compared to models with similar features||Circuit-level detail, solar add-on option, connects to Alexa||Prices|

 Home Energy Monitors 101

 There are multiple ways to monitor energy usage and in this review we will cover home energy monitors that connect directly into a home’s electrical panel.
+If you are unfamiliar with electric panel basics, read this helpful overview from the DIY network.
 It is important to note that home energy monitors are a relatively new technology, so even the popular models have not perfected an easy and intuitive installation and reliable granular appliance-level data.
 Most models are priced in the $250 range, but will increase to $400 or so if you want to connect to your solar system.

 If you are on the fence about spending the money for a home energy monitoring system, we recommend experimenting with outlet level monitors.
-The most popular model is the Kill A Watt EZ Electricity Usage Monitor, which costs less than $30 and can plug-in directly to an outlet to measure a specific appliances usage.
+The most popular model is the Kill A Watt EZ Electricity Usage Monitor, which costs less than $30 (at the time of publishing) and can plug-in directly to an outlet to measure a specific appliances usage.
 There are also similarly priced models that can be monitored and controlled through Amazon Alexa, including the TP-Link Smart Plug.

-Sense Energy Monitor – Good monitoring interface, but appliance level data is lacking
+Sense Energy Monitor – Excellent monitoring interface and appliance level detection

 The Sense Energy Monitor provides real-time electricity usage visibility, including at the appliance-level (although accuracy at the appliance level is not perfect).